cslarsen/csl.name/source/_drafts/jit2.md

     -3

-To keep the scope manageable, we'll restrict ourselves to compiling branchless functions — functions without if-statements, loops or function calls — that operate on integer arithmetic.
+To keep the scope manageable, we'll restrict ourselves to compiling branchless functions — that is, no if-statements, loops or function calls — that operate purely on integer arithmetic.

 Our strategy is to

-  * Translate Python bytecode into a simple [intermediate representation (IR)][ir.wiki]
+  * Translate Python bytecode into an [intermediate representation (IR)][ir.wiki]
-  * Perform simple optimizations on the IR
+  * Perform optimizations on the IR
   * Translate IR to native x86-64 machine code
-  * Leverage code from [the previous post][previous-post] to bind the native code to a callable Python function
+  * Leverage code from [the previous post][previous-post] to bind the machine code to callable Python functions

 The first part will then be to understand how the Python bytecode works.